3031 SH-DH

 Links: CV, Total Leadership, Work and Life Podcast, HBR Digital Articles, LinkedIn, Twitter @StewFriedman, Work/Life Integration Project, MOOC: Leading the Life You Want

 While on leave from Wharton for two-and-a-half years, Friedman ran a 50-person department as the senior executive for leadership development at Ford Motor Company.
 In partnership with the CEO, he launched a corporate-wide portfolio of initiatives designed to transform Ford’s culture; 2500+ managers per year participated.
-Near the end of his tenure at Ford, an independent research group (ICEDR) said the LDC was a “global benchmark” for leadership development programs.
+Near the end of his tenure at Ford, an independent research group (ICEDR) said the Leadership Development Center was a “global benchmark” for companies striving to accelerate the growth of their people.
 At Ford, he created Total Leadership, which has been a popular Wharton course since 2001 and is used by individuals and companies worldwide, including as a primary intervention in a multi-year study funded by the National Institutes of Health on improving the careers and lives of women in medicine and by 135,000+ students in Friedman’s first MOOC on Coursera.
 Participants in this program complete an intensive series of challenging exercises that increase their leadership capacity, performance, and well-being in all parts of life, while working in peer-to-peer coaching relationships.

 His research is widely cited, including among Harvard Business Review‘s “Ideas that Shaped Management,” and he has written two bestselling books, Total Leadership: Be a Better Leader, Have a Richer Life (2008) and Leading the Life You Want: Skills for Integrating Work and Life (2014), now being taught as a MOOC on Coursera.
-In 2013, Wharton School Press published his landmark study of two generations of Wharton students, Baby Bust: New Choices for Men and Women in Work and Family.
+His third Harvard Business Press book was Parents Who Lead: The Leadership Approach You Need to Parent with Purpose, Fuel Your Career, and Create a Richer Life (2020).
+In 2024, Wharton School Press published a new edition of his landmark study of two generations of Wharton students, Baby Bust, 10th Anniversary Edition: New Choices for Men and Women in Work and Family.
 Work and Family – Allies or Enemies?
 (2000) was recognized by the Wall Street Journal as one of the field’s best books.
 In Integrating Work and Life: The Wharton Resource Guide (1998) Stew edited the first collection of learning tools for building leadership skills for integrating work and life.
-His latest book is Parents Who Lead: The Leadership Approach You Need to Parent with Purpose, Fuel Your Career, and Create a Richer Life (2020).

 Winner of many teaching awards, he appears regularly in business media (The New York Times cited the “rock star adoration” he inspires in his students).
 Friedman serves on a number of boards and is an in-demand speaker, consultant, coach, workshop leader, public policy advisor (to the U.S. Departments of Labor and State, the United Nations, and two White House administrations), and advocate for family-supportive policies in the private sector.
 Follow on Twitter @StewFriedman and LinkedIn, read his 50+ digital articles HBR.org, and tune in to his podcast Work and Life with Stew Friedman (since 2014).

-Stewart Friedman, Parents Who Lead: The Leadership Approach You Need to Parent with Purpose, Fuel Your Career, and Create a Richer Life (2020)
+Stewart Friedman and Alyssa Westring, Parents Who Lead: The Leadership Approach You Need to Parent with Purpose, Fuel Your Career, and Create a Richer Life (: Harvard Business Press, 2020)

-Stewart Friedman (2015), Helping Fathers Flourish in All Parts of Their Lives, Flourishing in Life Work and Careers.
+Stewart Friedman and Alyssa Westring (2015), Helping Fathers Flourish in All Parts of Their Lives, Flourishing in Life Work and Careers.

-Stewart Friedman (2015), Empowering individuals to integrate work & life: insights for management development, Journal of Management Development, Vol. 34.
+Stewart Friedman and Alyssa Westring (2015), Empowering individuals to integrate work and life: insights for management development, Journal of Management Development, 34 (3).

 Stewart Friedman (2014), Implications of the Revolution in Work and Family, Reinventing the Company in the Digital Age.

-Stewart Friedman, Leading The Life You Want: Skills for Integrating Work and LIfe (2014)
+Stewart Friedman, Leading The Life You Want: Skills for Integrating Work and LIfe (: Harvard Business Press, 2014)

-Stewart Friedman, Baby Bust: New Choices for Men and Women in Work and Family (2013)
+Stewart Friedman, Baby Bust: New Choices for Men and Women in Work and Family (: Wharton School Press, 2013)

 A new study should reassure parents who work long hours (and worry those who are distracted at home).